 Wendy J. Johnson began her career as a freelance logo designer.
-After receiving a BA in Fine Arts from Gustavus Adolphus College, she completed additional design and media courses at the Minneapolis College of Art and Design.
-Her subsequent design experience includes all aspects of graphic design, art direction/printing coordination, photography, and film/video production.
+After receiving a BA in Fine Arts from Gustavus Adolphus College, she completed additional design, film, and media courses at the Minneapolis College of Art and Design.
+Her subsequent design experience includes all aspects of graphic design, art direction/print coordination, book publishing, photography, and film/video production.

 Wendy has produced designs for thousands of projects, including: logos; letterhead and identity materials; newsletters; booklets; manuals; books; curriculums; annual reports; brochures; slides; overhead transparencies; videos; posters; buttons; banners; flyers; forms; newspapers; advertisements; envelopes; product display cases; signage; museum wall displays; conference booths; and the web.